tech-sketch/partial-tagger/README.md

 ```

 Prepare incomplete tag sequence (partial annotation) and convert it to a tag bitmap.
-This tag bitmap represents the target value for CRF and is used for loss function.
+This tag bitmap represents the target value for CRF.

 ```py
 # 0-1 indicates a true tag